-Water and fish samples were collected for the study at first week of all months during the period August 2022 - July 2023 from four sites.Medium sized fishes were collected by the help of local fisherman.
-Heavy metals were determined after digestion of the solution of the samples.
-The content of heavy metal is estimated using Atomic Absorption Spectrophotometer ((Perkin Elmer).
+Water and fish samples were collected for the study at first week of each month during the period August 2022 - July 2023 from four sites.
+Medium sized fishes were collected by the help of local fisherman.
+Heavy metals were determined after digesting the sample solution .
+The content of heavy metal is estimated using Atomic Absorption Spectrophotometer ((Perkin Elmer)